NoamMichael/BayesEval/README.md

 Each domain in BayesEval presents a different class of Bayesian inference problem with known analytical ground truth, enabling precise measurement of calibration quality.

+We evaluate four frontier LLMs — Claude Haiku 4.5, Gemini 2.5 Flash, Llama 4 Maverick, and GPT-5.4 Mini — via the OpenRouter API.
+Each domain is tested in two prompting modes: **Direct Confidence Elicitation (DCE)**, where the model reports a single point estimate and scalar confidence, and **Subjective Probability Distribution (SPD)**, where the model outputs a distribution over bins or candidates.

 ## Domains

 | Domain | Description | Ground Truth Source |